Evolution of the Trades: The skilled jobs on the rise and decline

 A focus on the electrical trade

-Being an electrical training provider we also wanted to look specifically at how our trades have fared over the last 15 years.
+As a provider of electrician courses, we also wanted to look specifically at how our trades have fared over the last 15 years.
 With the shortage of electricians being well documented, it was unsurprising to discover the number of electricians and electrical fitters has declined.
 In 2006 there were just less than 235,000 people working as electricians and electrical fitters whereas this number has now declined by 5.36% to 222,300.

 Although the decline in workers has been a lot more gradual than in many other industries, the demand for electricians and those with electrical qualifications is only increasing which makes a drop of any kind extremely alarming.